daswer123/easygoogletranslate-node/README.md

 ## Installation:
-The easiest way to install easygoogletranslateis to download it from PyPI.
+The easiest way to install easygoogletranslateis to download it from npm.
 Then you will be able to use the library.

 ```
 npm i free-google-translate